dblodgett-usgs/si_docker_jupyter_training/README.md

 To run the Docker image, from the root of this repository, do:

-`docker run -p 8888:8888 -v "${PWD}":/home/jovyan/work dblodgett/si_docker_jupyter_training:v0.2`

-Or to run without a security token do:

-`docker run -p 8888:8888 -v "${PWD}":/home/jovyan/work dblodgett/si_docker_jupyter_training:v0.2 start.sh jupyter lab --LabApp.token=''`
+docker-compose up

-Or to build the container from scratch, do:
+Or to build the container from scratch, modify docker-compose.yml to `build: .` rather than start from a declared image and do:

 `docker-compose up --build`